Google scholar profile https://bit.ly/2QmqQXz

 87. Monks L, Standish RJ, McArthur S, Dillon R, Byrne M, Coates D 2021.
 Genetic and mating system assessment of translocation success of the long-lived perennial shrub Lambertia orbifolia (Proteaceae).
 Restoration Ecology e13369.

 86. Parkhurst T, Prober SM, Hobbs RJ, Standish RJ 2021.
 Global meta-analysis reveals incomplete recovery of soil conditions and invertebrate assemblages after ecological restoration in agricultural landscapes.
-Journal of Applied Ecology, early view.
+Journal of Applied Ecology 59: 358–372.

 85. Manero A, Standish RJ, Young R 2021.
-Mine completion criteria defined by best-practice: a global meta-analysis and Western Australia case studies.
-Journal of Environmental Management 282: 111912
+Mine completion criteria defined by best-practice: a global meta-analysis and Western Australian case studies.
+Journal of Environmental Management 282: 111912.

 83. Albornoz FE, Orchard S, Standish RJ, Dickie IA, Bending GD, Hilton S, Lardner T, Foster KJ, Gleeson DB, Bougoure J, Barbetti MJ, You MP, Ryan MH 2020.
 Evidence for niche differentiation in the environmental responses of co-occurring mucoromycotinian fine root endophytes and glomeromycotinian arbuscular mycorrhizal fungi.
 Microbial Ecology 81: 864–873.